Shared Rural Network

 What will SRN be procuring?

-The Acquisition, Design and Build (ADB) Framework was published in November 2021, the Managed Solution (MS) Framework was published in December 2021, the Transmission Framework was published in May 2022 and the Off-Grid Power Services Framework was published in July 2022.
-In essence, SRN will be procuring the majority of items and services needed to acquire, design and build the publicly funded sites, including site construction along with the equipment and services.
+The Acquisition, Design and Build (ADB) Framework was published in November 2021 and the Managed Solution (MS) Framework was published in December 2021.
+Other planned procurements include Field Operations and Maintenance services and Off-Grid Operations and Maintenance.
+In essence, SRN are procuring the majority of items and services needed to acquire, design and build the publicly funded sites, including site construction along with the equipment and on-going services.

 What types of procurement will be run?

 The procurements will be run under public sector rules and regulations.
-The exact types of procurement or procurements are still to be finalised but, at this stage, we expect “Open” procurements for most services.
+The exact types of procurement are still to be finalised for the later procurements but, at this stage, we expect “Open” procurements for most services.
 Details will be published on the website (srn.org.uk) as they become available.

 When are these procurements happening?